 Cerebral palsy (CP) refers to a heterogeneous group of conditions involving permanent nonprogressive central motor dysfunction that affect muscle tone, posture, and movement.
 The average age at diagnosis for children with CP is 12 to 24 months, with specific sub-type typically diagnosed after 18 to 24 months of age.
 The motor impairment generally results in limitations in functional ability and activity, which can range in severity.
 Other symptoms include altered sensation or perception, intellectual disability, communication and behavioral difficulties, seizure disorders, and musculoskeletal complications.
-Although the underlying etiology itself is not progressive, the clinical expression may change over time as the nervous system matures.2
+Although the underlying etiology itself is not progressive, the clinical expression may change over time as the nervous system matures.

 Spastic CP is characterized by muscle hypertonicity and impairment in motor skills.
 Spastic diplegia is one of the most frequently occurring forms of CP, with spasticity confined to the lower extremities.
-The gait pattern of those with spastic diplegia includes in-toeing steps, toe walking, scissoring, excessive trunk sway, and diminished walking endurance.^{17,18}
+The gait pattern of those with spastic diplegia includes in-toeing steps, toe walking, scissoring, excessive trunk sway, and diminished walking endurance.

 Standardized measurement of an individual's functional status can help guide treatment selection and allows for monitoring of change over time.
 The Gross Motor Function Classification System (GMFCS) is used to categorize functional motor impairment in children with CP.
 Other widely used tools for evaluating function include the Manual Ability Classification System (MACS) and the Communication Function Classification System (CFCS).
-The goals of treatment for children with CP include improved motor function, increased mobility and independence, improvement in ease of care, reduction in pain and reduced extent of disability.16
+The goals of treatment for children with CP include improved motor function, increased mobility and independence, improvement in ease of care, reduction in pain and reduced extent of disability.

-The Gross Motor Function Classification System (GMFCS) for ages 6 to 12 years (modified descriptions of these categories are used for younger age groups)^{1,2,16}
+The Gross Motor Function Classification System (GMFCS) for ages 6 to 12 years (modified descriptions of these categories are used for younger age groups)

-- Level I: Walks in all settings; climbs stairs without using a railing; runs and jumps, but speed, balance, and coordination may be limited - Level II: Walks in most settings, though may have difficulty walking long distances and balancing on uneven terrain; walks up and down stairs holding onto a railing; minimal ability to run and jump - Level III: Walks using a hand-held mobility device (canes, crutches, and anterior and posterior walkers that do not support the trunk); may use wheeled mobility for longer distances; when seated, may require a seatbelt for balance; may require physical assistance when transferring from sitting to standing; may walk up and down stairs holding onto a railing with supervision or assistance - Level IV: Generally dependent on wheeled mobility; may be able to use power mobility independently; may walk short distances with support in familiar environments; at home may use floor mobility (roll, creep, or crawl); requires adaptive seating for trunk and pelvic control; requires physical assistance for most transfers - Level V: Transported in a manual wheelchair in all settings; limited ability to maintain antigravity head and trunk postures and control arm and leg movements; transfers require complete physical assistance
+- Level I: walks, climbs stairs without using a railing, runs and jumps, but speed, balance and coordination may be limiged - Level II: walks with limitations, minimal ability to run and jump, more challenges with coordination and balance - Level III: walks using a hand-held mobility device (canes, crutches, and anterior and posterior walkers that do not support the trunk), may use wheeled mobility for longer distances - Level IV: generally dependent on wheeled mobility, may be able to use power mobility independently, may walk short distances with support in familiar environments - Level V: manual wheeled mobility with head/trunk support

 Controlling spasticity is crucial in the treatment of CP as it causes discomfort, gait abnormalities, and functional limitations.
-It also generates muscle shortenings that influence bone growth and leads to deformities.3 The approach to treating spasticity in children with CP is not standardized.
-Treatments may include pharmacotherapy (e.g., oral baclofen, benzodiazepines), nerve blocks (i.e., botulinum toxin and/or phenol injections), orthopedic management, physical therapy (PT) and occupational therapy (OT) including use of braces, orthotics and mobility devices, SDR and intrathecal administration of baclofen.1
+It also generates muscle shortenings that influence bone growth and leads to deformities.
+The approach to treating spasticity in children with CP is not standardized.
+Treatments may include pharmacotherapy (e.g., oral baclofen, benzodiazepines), nerve blocks (i.e., botulinum toxin and/or phenol injections), orthopedic management, physical (PT) and occupational therapy (OT) including use of braces, orthotics and mobility devices, SDR and intrathecal administration of baclofen.

 An SDR may be performed in selected patients with a goal of permanently diminishing spasticity and improving motor function of the lower limbs.
 Younger children (age > 2 years to < 10 years) are generally optimal candidates for SDR since they are young enough to relearn appropriate motor patterns for ambulation.
-Patient selection should be rigorous, and active participation in therapies postoperatively is critical.1
+Patient selection should be rigorous, and active participation in therapies postoperatively is critical.